-© Copyright 2018 HP Development Company,
+© Copyright 2019 HP Development Company, L.P.

-AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.